Company > News & insights

 - Which innovations should we prioritise and why?

 - What does the potential roadmap look like for this differentiating business capability?

 - What benefits do we expect and what will be the impact on inflight change efforts?

 - What are the costs and resources needed for an idea against the benefits identified?

-- How can we align our investment decisions to the value contribution of an initiative?
+- How can we best align our investment decisions to the value contribution of an initiative?

 Collectively, we call that Business Value Engineering.

 Of course, the interpretation of value will depend on the type of stakeholder.
 Typically, organisations focus on shareholder value, but there are other types of value.
 For example, the value perceived by customers, internal stakeholders (employees) will differ from shareholders.
 Similarly, there are different sets of value dimensions for sustainability, corporate social responsibility and environmental concerns.